 Silicon Valley is not exactly an exporter of democracy, as many of its luminaries reveal.
-PayPal co-founder and billionaire venture capitalist Peter Thiel has railed against democracy as incompatible with freedom.
-He gleefully analogized tech companies to dictatorial monarchies.
+PayPal co-founder and billionaire venture capitalist Peter Thiel has railed against democracy as incompatible with freedom, and even gleefully analogized tech companies to dictatorial monarchies.
 Still other techies in his circle form the crux of a growing movement of techno-authoritarians, people who work in or among the tech industry and believe that monarchies or despotisms are the best way to rule over people.
 Perhaps the hierarchical nature of tech companies, and the CEO- and founder-worship problem in Silicon Valley has led some techies to locate their politics in that lens as well.

 Though perhaps it is unsurprising that some techies would turn authoritarian, as we know of other instances in which the organizational structure of institutions often begets their politics.
 As I've written before, the anarchic desert canvas of Burning Man was easily gentrified and remade by rich people because it never had any egalitarian guarantee from the start.
 If there are no rules from the beginning, nor regulations, those with the most power and the most money reign supreme, as they have the greatest ability to shape a landscape.